numpy/numpy/doc/source/user/basics.creation.rst

 as ``int64``.

-The default NumPy behavior is to create arrays in either 32 or 64-bit signed integers (platform dependent and matches C int size) or double precision floating point numbers, int32/int64 and float, respectively.
+The default NumPy behavior is to create arrays in either 32 or 64-bit signed integers (platform dependent and matches C ``long`` size) or double precision floating point numbers.
 If you expect your integer arrays to be a specific type, then you need to specify the dtype while you create the array.